cmageanu/abnb_boston/README.md

 Overall the code in this repository aims to answer the following three questions:

 1. Are there interesting features in the data set which support the common expectation of an Airbnb user?
-Can we spot interesting fact by looking just how such features are correlated?
+Can we spot interesting facts by looking just how such features are correlated?
 2. Can we predict prices better than the simple average value of $174?
 3. What are the most important features determining the price of a listing?